bugsnag/bugsnag-notifier-api/README.md

 - **Use SSL** - If this is true, the plugin should notify Bugsnag using the SSL endpoint.
 This should default to false.
 - **Endpoint** - This should default to notify.bugsnag.com and informs the plugin where to post notifications to.

-When running a Bugsnag notifier plugin should provide the following run time properties.
+When running a Bugsnag plugin should provide the following run time properties.

 - **User ID** - The current user using the application.
 This should use a sensible default.
 Some platforms, especially web platforms, provide a mechanism for ascertaining who the current user is, and if this is available the plugin should use it.
 - **Extra Data** - Any extra data that will be sent as meta data with the request.
 Plugins should configure sensible defaults for meta data this based on their own platform.
 Users may provide a lambda function or equivalent to supplement this metadata when an error occurs.
 - **Context** - Set the context that is currently active in the application.
 This should default to a sensible approximation if the platform allows.

+Once you have finished your plugin, get in touch with [Bugsnag](mailto:founders@bugsnag.com) and we will add it to our list to make it easy for other developers to find your plugin.

 Response Codes
 ---------------------------